 - Helping nonprofits that own shared spaces save money on property improvements and resource efficiency upgrades.

 - Nonprofits that receive goverment funds can buy goods and services from the state purchasing system.

 - Nonprofits can submit unsolicited proposals for government contracts with state agencies.

-Colorado Nonprofit Association partners with NonprofitVOTE and Participation Project, a program of Community Resource Center, in nonpartisan initiatives to expand the role of Colorado’s nonprofits in engaging, educating and mobilizing their staff, volunteers, but most importantly, those they serve, to participate in voting.
+Colorado Nonprofit Association coordinates with NonprofitVOTE and Participation Project, a program of Community Resource Center, on nonpartisan efforts to expand the role of Colorado’s nonprofits in engaging, educating and mobilizing their staff, volunteers, but most importantly, those they serve, to participate in voting.
 Learn more about Voter Engagement.

 Fiscal Education Network